victorialslocum/personal-blog/posts/spanruler-ner-data.md

 To fix some of the annotations, I used the [Prodigy `review` recipe](https://prodi.gy/docs/recipes#review) to compare the model's output with the original annotations.
 The `review` recipe is able to display inputs from multiple "annotators", in this case, the NER model and our original annotations.
 Then, the annotator can correct the annotations as needed, and it's saved into a new dataset.

 ![](/images/spanruler-ner-data_5.png)
+<figcaption>An example entry from the review recipe in Prodigy.
+Both the original annotations and NER model predictions are shown, and the annotator can correct annotations as needed.</figcaption>

 You can find the [full script in the project's GitHub](https://github.com/explosion/projects/blob/v3/tutorials/spanruler_restaurant_reviews/scripts/preprocess_prodigy.py) to convert the original data into JSONL formatting with different annotators, but I'll quickly go through some important parts here.